helium/console-decoders/Dragino/LGT92/readme.md

 Compare to traditional GPS trackers (base on GPRS or Cellular network), LGT-92 use much lower power consumption hence can last for longer time.
 It doesn’t need cellular service;
-system integrator can build their tracking network base on LoRaWAN technology or Join the device to existing LoRaWAN network
+system integrator can build their tracking network base on LoRaWAN technology or Join the device to existing LoRaWAN network.

 LGT-92 uses STM32l0x chip from ST, STML0x is the ultra-low-power STM32L072xx
 microcontrollers incorporate the connectivity power of the universal serial bus (USB 2.0 crystal-less) with the high-performance ARM® Cortex®-M0+ 32-bit RISC core operating at a 32 MHz frequency, a memory protection unit (MPU), high-speed embedded memories (192 Kbytes of Flash program memory, 6 Kbytes of data EEPROM and 20 Kbytes of RAM).

 LGT-92 includes a low power GPS module and a 9-axis accelerometer for motion detection.
 The power for both of the GPS module can be controlled by MCU to achieve the best energy profile for different applications.

 LGT-92 series products include two major variants:

  LGT-92-LI: is powered by 1000mA rechargeable Li-on battery and charge circuit, which target for real time tracking with short tracking uplink.

  LGT-92-AA: Disable the charge circuit to get the lowest power consumption and power directly by 2 x 1.5v AA battery.
 This is designed for asset tracking where only need to uplink a few times every day.

 LGT-92 is an open source project, it is based on the STM32Cube HAL drivers and lots of libraries can be found in ST site for rapid development.